spearman/gl-utils-c/README.md

 ## Building

+To build the release static library and example executable use the `make [all]`
+target:

+    $ make

+To build and run the debug example executable, linked with the debug static library, use the make target:

+    $ make run

+This will dump information for a selection of OpenGL constants and state to a file `dump` in the current directory.

+For other targets see the Makefile details below.

+### Makefile

 To allow building object files with different flags for different targets, they will be put in obj/*target* directories, where target is: